360trev/ME7RomTool_Ferrari/README.md

    bytes (1024 bytes total) of linearization data for the type of Air Flow Meters fitted.

+   NOTE: This version DOES NOT YET update checksums for the firmware after updating the MLHFM table.
+If you use this tool you'll need to update them separately after using it before flashing the output file to your ecu's.

    Built using CodeLite.
    See https://codelite.org/